-I am an Assistant Professor in the Department of Computer Science at the University of Michigan-Flint.
-My research interests include Human Computer interaction (HCI), Computer Supported Cooperative Work (CSCW), Universal Usability, and Health Informatics.
+I am an Associate Professor in the Department of Computer Science at the University of Michigan-Flint.
+My research interests include Human Computer interaction (HCI), Computer Supported Cooperative Work (CSCW), Health Informatics, and Social Computing.

 - Exploring challenges in transitioning from paper-based to electronic medical record system in a non-profit nurse-managed primary care clinic

 - Designing better technologies for supporting small project group collaboration

 - Investigating Communication Challenges of Team-based collaboration in Health Care to Inform the Design of Supporting Technologies

 - Personal task management – Mona Haraty (PhD Student)

 - Field Study to investigate Impact of Interruptions on Older Adults in the Home

 - Experimental Study of the Impacts of Computer-Based Interruptions on Task Performance – Matthew Brehmer (MSc Student)